vasil-yosifov/vscode-copilot-configuration/.github/instructions/maven.instructions.md

 ## Core principles
 - Prefer the minimum required dependencies.
 Only add what is necessary for the code being introduced.
 - Always include Lombok for Java projects and configure it so it is not packaged at runtime.
-- Always configure the Spotify Docker Maven Plugin to produce a Docker image as part of the build.
+- Always configure the Fabric8 Docker Maven Plugin to produce a Docker image as part of the build.
+Fabric8 works reliably on all major platforms (Windows, macOS, Linux).
 - Use a dedicated external `Dockerfile` for image builds (avoid inline base image/resources/entrypoint configuration in the plugin).
 - Pin versions via `<properties>` and avoid scattering hard-coded versions.
 - If using Spring Boot, prefer the official parent or BOM for dependency management; otherwise, manage versions explicitly.